These days, all the weather information you could ever want to process is available at the click of a button or flip of a channel.

 At least one forward-thinking business in Seattle realized weather information might be restricted in short order and bought an advertisement in the Seattle Daily Times three days after the attack touting weather instruments as "useful, valuable gifts" for the holiday season.

-"Under war conditions, Government weather reports can not be given out while there is danger of an air attack," the advertisement by Lowman & Hanford Company read.
+"Under war conditions, Government weather reports can not be given out while there is a danger of an air attack," the advertisement by Lowman & Hanford Company read.
 "Therefore, everyone must figure out his own weather."

 But not everyone had to fend for themselves.
 For those whose weather data was critical to operations, such as city managers, transportation agencies, utilities, and heating companies, the Weather Bureau provided confidential expanded forecasts with various safeguards to keep the information from becoming public.